Kristina01111000/Drws_site/README.md

 - For fourelementinstitute and syracuse natural healing the security plugin caused a lockout again, look into getting a new one

-For next week:
-See if PMP can show the start date of the users if they aren’t paying

 Notes: